Biden impeachment inquiry: What we know about the case

 An analysis of the evidence published by the Washington Post in August found that only $7m went to Biden family members - mostly Hunter - while the rest went to "associates".
 Mr Comer and other Republican lawmakers had suggested that the entire sum of $20m went to the Biden family.

-Joe Biden as "the brand"
+Joe Biden as 'the brand'

-Devon Archer, a former business partner of Hunter Biden, has claimed that the elder Mr Biden was put on speaker phone with potential business associates - including foreign nationals - "maybe 20 times" over the span of 10 years.
+Devon Archer, a former business partner of Hunter Biden, has said that the elder Mr Biden was put on speaker phone with potential business associates - including foreign nationals - "maybe 20 times" over the span of 10 years.

 House Republicans have said the calls contradict Joe Biden's claims that he had never discussed business deals with his son.